Causal Mediation in Natural Experiments: Supplementary Appendix

 }} I focus on the averages, which are identified by consequence of the above.

 My estimand for the ADE is a simple rearrangement of the above.
-The estimand for the AIE relies on a different sequence, relying on (1) sequential ignorability, (2) conditional monotonicity.
-These give (1) identification equivalence of AIE local to cpmpliers conditional on $\vec X_i$ and AIE conditional on $\vec X_i$, LAIE $=$ AIE, (2) identification of the complier score.
+The estimand for the AIE relies on a different sequence, relying on (1) sequential quasi-random assignment, (2) conditional monotonicity.
+These give (1) identification equivalence of AIE local to mediator compliers conditional on $\vec X_i$ and AIE conditional on $\vec X_i$, LAIE $=$ AIE, (2) identification of the complier score.

 Monotonicity is not technically required for the above.
 Breaking monotonicity would not change the identification in any of the above; it would be the same except replacing the complier score with a complier/defier score, $\Probgiven{D_i(0) \neq D_i(1)}{\vec X_i} = \Egiven{D_i}{Z_i = 1, \vec X_i} - \Egiven{D_i}{Z_i = 0, \vec X_i}$.